alphagov/paas-tech-docs/source/documentation/using_ci/jenkins.md

 ### Set up dedicated accounts

 CI systems should not use normal user accounts.
-Find out more about setting [credentials for automated accounts](/using_ci.html#credentials-for-automated-accounts) in PaaS.
+Find out more about [configuring your CI tool accounts](/using_ci.html#configure-your-ci-tool-accounts) in PaaS.

 ### Setting up the credentials plugin